-Hemolytic-uremic syndrome (HUS) is a life-threatening side effect (frequency not known).
-Oxaliplatin should be discontinued at the first signs of any evidence of microangiopathic hemolytic anemia, such as rapidly falling hemoglobin with concomitant thrombocytopenia, elevation of serum bilirubin, serum creatinine, blood urea nitrogen, or LDH.
+Haemolytic-uraemic syndrome (HUS) is a life-threatening side effect (frequency not known).

+Oxaliplatin should be discontinued at the first signs of any evidence of microangiopathic haemolytic anaemia, such as rapidly falling haemoglobin with concomitant thrombocytopenia, elevation of serum bilirubin, serum creatinine, blood urea nitrogen, or LDH.
 Renal failure may not be reversible with discontinuation of therapy and dialysis may be required.

 Disseminated intravascular coagulation (DIC), including fatal outcomes, has been reported in association with oxaliplatin treatment.
-If DIC is present, oxaliplatin treatment should be discontinued and appropriate treatment should be administered. (see section 4.8 Undesirable Effects)
+If DIC is present, oxaliplatin treatment should be discontinued and appropriate treatment should be administered. (see section 4.8).

-QT prolongation
+OT prolongation

-QT prolongation may lead to an increased risk for ventricular arrhythmias including Torsade de Pointes, which can be fatal (see section 4.8 Undesirable Effects).
+QT prolongation may lead to an increased risk for ventricular arrhythmias including Torsade de Pointes, which can be fatal (see section 4.8).
 The QT interval should be closely monitored on a regular basis before and after administration of oxaliplatin.
-Caution should be exercised in patients with a history or a predisposition for prolongation of QT, those who are taking medicinal products known to prolong QT interval, and those with electrolyte disturbances such as hypokalemia, hypocalcemia, or hypomagnesaemia.
-In case of QT prolongation, oxaliplatin treatment should be discontinued. (see sections 4.5 Interaction with Other Medicinal Products and Other Forms of Interaction and 4.8 Undesirable Effects).
+Caution should be exercised in patients with a history or a predisposition for prolongation of QT, those who are taking medicinal products known to prolong QT interval, and those with electrolyte disturbances such as hypokalemia, hypocalcaemia, or hypomagnesaemia.
+In case of QT prolongation, oxaliplatin treatment should be discontinued. (see sections 4.5 and 4.8).